CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 - `--target`: Where to perform the PITR to.
 Any example recovery target is `2021-06-09 14:15:11 EDT`.
 - `--set` (optional): Choose which backup to start the PITR from.

+A few quick notes before we begin:

+- To perform a PITR, you must have a backup that is at least as old as your PITR time.
+In other words, you can't perform a PITR back to a time where you do not have a backup!
+- All relevant WAL files must be successfully pushed for the restore to complete correctly.
+- Be sure to select the correct repository name containing the desired backup!

-Let's use the `elephant` example above.
+With that in mind, let's use the `elephant` example above.
 Let's say we want to perform a point-in-time-recovery (PITR) to `2021-06-09 14:15:11 EDT`, we can use the following manifest:

 ```
 apiVersion: postgres-operator.crunchydata.com/v1beta1